26 to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus.

 A righteous God cannot overlook the sin issue.
 God’s solution to sin is found in the Savior He Himself provided for us.
 God vindicates His justice by sacrificing His Son for our sin.
 The cross is what makes it possible for God to maintain His righteousness and justice.

 Either we bear our sin or we believe that Jesus paid the penalty for our sins.
 Either sin is on us or it is on the Savior.
 If the judgment of sin did not fall on Christ, it would have been necessary that it fall on us.
 Which will you choose?

 He 10:28-29, 28 Anyone who has rejected Moses’ law dies without mercy on the testimony of two or three witnesses.
 29 Of how much worse punishment, do you suppose, will he be thought worthy who has trampled the Son of God underfoot, counted the blood of the covenant by which he was sanctified a common thing, and insulted the Spirit of grace?

-The central problem in salvation is bound in the nature of God.
-He cannot operate independent of His nature.
+The central problem in salvation is bound to the nature of God.
+He cannot operate independently of His nature.
 He must hate sin because He is holy.
 His nature is unchanged and unchangeable.
 That is why He is “just.”